MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/automated.md

 For more information on how to install axe DevTools, please review the [Setting Up Your Testing Environment](https://mnit-dot-a11y.github.io/testing-environment/#axe-browser-extension) page.

 While using axe DevTools, you should only focus on issues found in the WCAG 2.1 A and WCAG 2.1 AA categories.
-These are the guideliens that the Minnesota State Accessibility Standard requires we follow.
+These are the guidelines that the Minnesota State Accessibility Standard requires we follow.

 ## <step-number>1</step-number> Accessing Axe DevTools
 {: .divider }